eProsima/Fast-DDS-docs/docs/notes.rst

 * SequenceNumber_t improvements.
 * Added STRICT_REALTIME *cmake* option.
 * SubscriberHistory improvements.
+* Assertion of participant liveliness by receiving RTPS messages from the remote participant.
+* Fixed error while setting next deadline event in *create_new_change_with_params*.

 **Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*.